 Targeted Ability Level: Intermediate, multi-use

 Project Description: Young Gulch Trail is a longtime Fort Collins favorite.
-This popular trail was damaged during the High Park Fire of 2013.
+This popular trail was damaged during the High Park Fire of 2012.
 It was repaired and re-opened for about 10 days before suffering major damage in the historic September 2013 flood event.
-Through cooperation between multiple organizations and the local Canyon Lakes Ranger District, a plan was generated to completely redesign and rebuild the entire trail to greatly increase sustainability and the overall user experience.
-The new design incorporates many newer trail design features such as rolling grade dips instead of traditional rock water bars, grade reversals, and in-sloped turns.
-New bridges and water crossings will be installed in several areas.
-The new design pulls the trail up higher out of the gulch in many areas to greatly minimize damage from future flooding events.
-This creates a much-improved user experience as well, taking users to new trail and views and experiences not present with the prior trail routing.
+With the cooperative efforts of multiple organizations and the local Canyon Lakes Ranger District, a plan was generated to completely redesign and rebuild the entire trail to greatly increase sustainability and the overall user experience.
+Over 90% of the trail is new tread.
+The new design pulls the trail up higher out of the gulch and away from the creek in many areas to greatly minimize damage from future flooding events, as well as allow better wildlife access to the riparian habitat.
+It also incorporates many newer trail features, such as rolling grade dips instead of traditional rock water bars, grade reversals, and in-sloped turns.
+The rock work on the new retaining walls is simply astounding!
+New log footbridges and water crossings continue to be installed in several areas by OMBA volunteers.
+All this creates a much-improved user experience, taking users to new views and experiences unavailable with the prior trail routing.

 Agency/Trail System: Larimer County Open Lands